Kirchner Woodcuts Benjamin Badock, Gabriela Jolowicz and Thomas Kilpper 09.11.2024 – 09.03.2025

 In their motifs and expressive energy, Kirchner’s woodcuts are the inspiration for contemporary artists.
 Consequently, the exhibition also examines the current state of woodcut.

-Benjamin Badock (*1974, Chemnitz), Gabriela Jolowicz (*1978, Salzgitter) and Thomas Kilpper (*1956, Stuttgart) apply themselves exclusively to woodcuts.
+Benjamin Badock (*1974, Chemnitz), Gabriela Jolowicz (*1978, Salzgitter) and Thomas Kilpper (*1956, Stuttgart) work exclusively in the medium of woodcuts.
 In a critical and enjoyable exploration of Kirchner’s art, they develop expansive installations which are in turn receptive to Kirchner’s works.

-(Fig. exhibition overview & above: Ernst Ludwig Kirchner, Self Portrait, 1905/06 (Detail), woodcut, private collection, Kunsthalle Bremen – Der Kunstverein in Bremen)
+(Fig. exhibition overview & top of page: Ernst Ludwig Kirchner, Self Portrait, 1905/06 (Detail), woodcut, Private Collection, Kunsthalle Bremen – Der Kunstverein in Bremen)

 The exhibition is made possible by: